galaxyproject/galaxy-hub/content/events/2023-admin-training/index.md

 Galaxy is an open web based platform for data integration and analysis.
 It is deployed at large and small organizations around the world and used in a broad range of research domains.

-# Schedule
+# Schedule :new:

-The exact schedule is still TBA, if you want to have feeling about the topics have a look at [workshop](https://github.com/galaxyproject/admin-training/tree/2023-gent).
+A tentative schedule for Galaxy Admin training 2023 is now available [here](https://github.com/orgs/galaxyproject/projects/28).
+Get a sneak peek at the topics that will be covered during this intensive training program.
+The exact schedule is still TBA.

 # Prerequisites